GeneralKenobi72/RTOS-Project/README.md

 4. Red on, others off.
 Duration - Ts4
 5. Yellow and red on, green off.
 Duration - Ts5

-After 5th state, repeat.
+After 5th state, the sequence repeats.

-States are changing like this unless, during the green light on(1. state), the push-button is pressed M times.
+States change like this unless, during the green light on (1. state), the push-button is pressed M times.
 In that case, state automatically changes to green blinking state, and sequence continues normally.
 Button presses have no effect unless the green light is on.

 Test app accepts parameters(Ts1, ..., Ts5) during startup.